 HCPs need patient education materials

 Patient education materials are one of the first things physicians are looking for from sales reps.
 Physicians need brochures, posters even videos they can show to their patients to help them better understand and manage their condition.

-Good patients education material will provide your reps access to physicians and help them achieve permanent relationships.
+Good patient education material will provide your reps access to physicians and help them achieve permanent relationships.
 Providing patient materials will help your sales rep reach physicians more often and give them additional opportunities to inform them about your brand.

-Another reason why people drop of their treatment is the inability to cope with side effects.
+Another reason why people drop their treatment is the inability to cope with side effects.
 Better patient education can help patients deal with uncomfortable side effects.
 First, they’ll know what to expect which will help them prepare for what’s to come.